Is a 1% Commission Real Estate Agent Right for Your Home Sale?

 How does a 1% real estate commission work?

 Low-commission agents, or 1% commission fee companies, are increasingly catching the attention of home sellers.
 These agents or brokerages offer to list and sell your home for a significantly reduced commission rate of just 1%.
-At first glance, this rate appears to be a substantial discount from the standard 5% to 6% commission normally charged by real estate agents.
+At first glance, this rate appears to be a substantial discount from the standard 3% to 6% commission normally subtracted from the sales proceeds.
+A 1% real estate commission for your listing agent is a huge discount given the new commission structure that decouples the commission of the listing agent and the buyer’s agent.

-However, it’s important to note that this reduced rate primarily affects only the listing agent’s typical 3% commission.
+Many buyers in the current market still choose to pay for the buyer’s agent commission, and if that is the case for you, the 1% reduced rate offered by the listing agent affects just that — the listing agent’s typical 3% commission.
 In the end, it works out to be a roughly 2% discount because it only applies to half of the transaction.
-Sellers are also responsible for the buyer’s agent commission, which is usually around 3%.

 Carl Medford, a full-commission, top-performing California agent with more than 23 years of experience, says that the “1 percent commission real estate” label can be misleading.